SourasishBasu/File-Wizard/lambda/README.md

 This `Lambda` function will handle file upload requests to the input bucket and utilize `API Gateway` which will provide an endpoint which will call the function to generate a presigned url for the S3 bucket to upload the files with.

+> [!NOTE]
+> The above demo is for the Lambda handlers for `.docx` presignedURL generator and converter.
+Follow the same steps for making the required Lambda functions for handling `.PNG` and `.CSV` file types.

 ### Features
 - `HTTP` API with endpoint to trigger the `Lambda` function
 - `Lambda` function which queries `S3` bucket to return unique Presigned URL.